 When these provisions are put in place they are for a set period of time and pupils are monitored closely to check that this is the appropriate intervention for them.
 You will be kept involved throughout so that you understand the targets we’ve agreed and also so that you can support your son/ daughter at home.

 These interventions could be on a one to one basis or in a small group and will take place in various venues around the school.
-Some may be during school hours but others may be before school so as to limit any disruption to learning and to avoid pupils being disapplied from lessons.
-See our school ‘Local Offer’ for a full listing of types of interventions available.
+Some may be during school hours but others may be before school so as to limit any disruption to learning.
+Some interventions we offer at Moreton school are

 How we will know if your child has SEND

 We have excellent links with our local primary schools and we meet regularly and attend reviews, usually during Year 6, where SEND information is shared.

 Where a child has an Education, Health and Care Plan (EHCP) the liaison with the primary schools begins in Y5/6.